Guenter Resch (Nexperion – Solutions for Electron Microscopy) is organising an international meeting in hybrid format

 Max Planck Institute for Multidisciplinary Sciences

-SerialEM made simple - scripted routines for data collection set up
+SerialEM made simple - scripting for data collection setup

 Fabian Eisenstein